sand-bird/menagerie-docs/docs/conditions.md

 !!! trivia
     When *Menagerie* parses -- that is, reads and inteprets -- conditions, it actually converts the `.` form of `"get"` to its full form before resolving it.
 You can use the full form in your conditions if you want, though the `.` form is a lot more readable.

 The `"get"` operator takes two *arguments*, and they must both be *strings*.
-(This is a given when using the `.` form, since it's already in the middle of a string, and the arguments are whatever's on either side; if you decide to use the full form, though, it's something to keep in mind.)
+This is a given when using the `.` form, since it's already in the middle of a string, and the arguments are whatever's on either side.
+If you decide to use the full form, though, it's something to keep in mind.

 The first argument (on the left side of the `.` in the short form) is the **parent**, and the second (on the right side) is the **key**.
-The key identifies a property of the parent.
+The key identifies a *property* of the parent.
 When the condition is evaluated, *Menagerie* checks if that property actually exists; if it does, the result of the `"get"` operation will be the value of that property.

 You can use multiple `"get"` operators within a single string: